SAP-samples/teched2021-IIS162/exercises/ex0/README.md

 ## System Access and User

-1. Please open IIS162 Demo System Landing Page [here](https://support.sap.com/en/alm/demo-systems/cloud-alm-demo-system.html).
+1. Please open Demo Tenant Landing Page [here](https://support.sap.com/en/alm/demo-systems/cloud-alm-demo-system.html).

 > Currently the link points to the general Demo Tenant Landing page.
 Not all steps described in the script may work on the general demo tenant.
-Shortly before session start, the link will be changed to the SAP TechEd Demo Tenant landing page.
+Shortly before session start, the link will be changed to the SAP TechEd IIS162 Demo Tenant landing page.

 2. Open SAP Cloud ALM tenant
 <br> ![](2021-11-12-14-40-27.png)